Governor Shapiro, Lieutenant Governor Davis Bring Great American Getaway RV Tour to Philadelphia to Kick Off the Nation’s 250th Anniversary Celebrations, Visit Historical Sites and Promote Small Businesses

 From our hospitality and entertainment industries to our state parks, trails, and outdoor recreation businesses – tourism is a powerful economic engine, benefitting nearly every corner of Pennsylvania and giving every traveler the opportunity to pursue their dreams.

 Need inspiration for your next Great American Getaway in Philadelphia?
-Discover your getaway at visitpa.com/getaway and follow on Instagram, Pinterest, X (formerly Twitter) and TikTok for more inspiration.
+Discover your getaway at VisitPA Getaway website and follow on Instagram, Pinterest, X (formerly Twitter) and TikTok for more inspiration.

+For more information about PA Sites program or the Department of Community and Economic Development, visit DCED website, and be sure to stay up-to-date with all of our agency news on Facebook, X, and LinkedIn.

 # # #